Migraine at Work: How it Impacts Us All

 Hana Chalupníková, Commercial Support Specialist, Teva Prague

-You will find lots of real-life stories and tips from people who experience migraine regularly in our Life Effects articles for patients and carers.
+You will find lots of real-life stories and tips from people who experience migraine regularly on Teva’s Life Effects website for patients and carers.

 Find out what the EMHA can do for migraine patients here – and join the Migraine Movement, a new project that aims to reach all those who suffer from migraine, directly and indirectly, to join forces to try to change the perception our society has of migraine.